DonovanAdrian/Gifty/README.md

     [measurementId: "MEASUREMENTIDGOESHERE"],
     it should be [measurementId: "G-9EIWMCLYSK"]
 - 5, Deploy Gifty (This is where it may get a little tricky)
+  - If you are using Firebase Hosting, these deployment steps will apply to you.
+Otherwise, continue with your alternate deployment method.
   - In the Firebase Console, navigate to Build > Hosting and click on "Get Started".
 Follow the steps that are displayed by using a console (this varies depending on your Operating